 Professor of the Practice Position in Space Systems Engineering

-The Sibley School, the Systems Engineering program, and the College of Engineering at Cornell embrace diversity and seek candidates who will foster a climate that attracts students of all races, nationalities and genders.
-We seek faculty members committed to advancing diversity, equity and inclusion, who will join our workforce, are ready to educate our diverse student body and who understand Cornell's motto ..."any person...any study."
-We strongly encourage underrepresented minority and women candidates to apply.
-Cornell University also seeks to meet the needs of dual career couples, has a dual-career program, and is a member of the Upstate New York Higher Ed Recruitment Consortium to assist with dual career searches.
+The Systems Engineering program, Sibley School, and the College of Engineering at Cornell embrace diversity and seek candidates who will foster a climate that attracts students of all races, nationalities and genders.
+We strongly encourage individuals from underrepresented groups in Engineering to apply.
+Cornell University seeks to meet the needs of dual career couples, has a Dual Career program, and is a member of the Upstate New York Higher Education Recruitment Consortium to assist with dual career searches.

-Please submit an application on line at https://academicjobsonline.org/ajo/jobs/14938.
-Applications Applicants are asked to include a complete resume and cover lettere, teaching statement, and contact information for three references.
-Additionally a class syllabus and a statement of diversity, equity and inclusion are requested as available.
-All applications received by December 1, 2019 will receive full consideration this academic year.
-ApplicationReview of applications will continues will be evaluated on an ongoing basis until the position is filled.
+Please submit an application on line at https://academicjobsonline.org/ajo/jobs/13479.
+Applications should include the cover sheet, a complete resume, a statement of research and teaching interests and experiences, the names of at least three references, and up to three publications.
+All applications received by April 30, 2019 will receive full consideration this academic year.
+Applications will be evaluated on an ongoing basis until the position is filled.

 Applicants that do not have internet access are encouraged to visit your local library, or local Department of Labor.
 You may also visit the office of Workforce Recruitment and Retention Monday - Friday between the hours of 8:30 a.m. - 4:30 p.m. to use a dedicated workstation to complete an online application.